walkabilly/promotion_tenure/teaching.md

 ## <span style="color:#81112c">Student Supervision</span>

-In my role as the director of the Built Environment and Active Populations (BEAP) Lab, I both supervise graduate students but also also hire and train numerous highly qualified graduate students.
+In my role as the director of the Built Environment and Active Populations (BEAP) Lab, I both supervise graduate students but also hire and train numerous highly qualified graduate students.
 I have supervised 9 undergraduate students, 10 graduate students, and 1 postdoctoral fellow.
 I have also been a committee member for 9 students including 5 PhD students.
 Notably, Dr. Henry Luan, my former postdoctoral fellow is a currently an assistant professor in Geography at the University of Oregon.
 One of my MSc students has received CIHR funding.
 I currently have 2 MSc students with CIHR funding applications under review.

-Related to the BEAP lab I have hired 11 graduate students from multiple disciplines including computer science, geography, public health, anthropology, and politcal science.
+Related to the BEAP lab I have hired 11 graduate students from multiple disciplines including computer science, geography, public health, anthropology, and political science.
 I spend considerable time and effort training in students at the BEAP Lab.
 I have developed various training materials including a (lab onboarding guide)[https://github.com/walkabillylab/labguide], which includes philosophy, ethics, and practical research guidance for team members.
 One previous lab member has is currently a faculty member at the University of Copenhagen.
 Another lab member is conducting a postdoctoral fellowship at the University of Toronto, while another has gone on to a successfull career at Cisco Systems in Toronto.

 ## <span style="color:#81112c">Teaching Philosophy</span>